1fexd/android-pref-helper/README.md

 reading or writing.

-Additionally, helper methods for Jetpack Compose are included which provide the preference as `MutableState` (which enables composables to re-render when a the preference's value is updated)
+Additionally, helper methods for Jetpack Compose are included which provide the preference as `MutableState` (which enables composables to re-render when the preference's value is updated)